Atlanta Slip and Fall Attorney

 Slip and Fall Negligence Cases

-Some states say that compensation can be recovered if you were 99 percent liable for the accident.
+Some states say that it can be recovered if you were 99 percent liable for the accident.
 These are called comparative negligence states.
 However, Georgia is a modified comparative negligence state.
 Although Georgia lets people recover damages even when they were partly at fault, parties that are more than 50 percent at fault can not recover any damages.

-Slip and Fall Accidents Settlement Amount in Atlanta
+Slip and Fall Accidents Settlement Amount

 The principal considerations that decide the outcome of slip and fall cases revolve around three main concerns; 1) Who’s your party that’s ultimately liable for the accident?
 2) Was the liable party negligent or otherwise contributed to the accident?
-3) Did the injured party contribute to their accident in any way?
+3) Did the damaged party contribute to their accident in any way?

 General compensatory damages are likely to be awarded in slip and fall cases.
 This type of award serves to compensate an injured person for non-monetary damages.
 These harms include mental anxiety, pain and stress, and loss of companionship.